Delhi Dy CM Manish Sisodia, Health Minister Satyendar Jain Resign from Their Posts

 Delhi Deputy Chief Minister Manish Sisodia and state health minister Satyendar Jain resigned from their posts in the state cabinet on Tuesday.
-Chief Minister Arvind Kejriwal accepted their resignation.
+Chief Minister Arvind Kejriwal has accepted their resignation, officials said.

+Sisodia’s portfolios would be given to Transport Minister Kailash Gahlot and Social Welfare Minister Rajkumar Anand.

 Sisodia was arrested by the CBI Sunday evening in connection with alleged corruption in the formulation and implementation of the now-scrapped liquor policy for 2021-22, while Jain was arrested by the Enforcement Directorate on money laundering charges in May last year.